 Open: Konkamoya Lodge is open from mid-June to mid-November, the dry season.

 Location: Konkamoya Lodge is by the Itezhi-Tezhi Lake in Kafue National Park.
 This is a remote, little-visited area.
 The nearest airstrip is at Ngoma.
 Komkamoya is about a 5 hour drive from Lusaka and 7 hours from Victoria Falls.

-Rooms: There are 4 safari tents set on raised wooden decks.
-Each has a bedroom, bathroom with hot and cold running water and views across the lake, and a lounge.
+Rooms: There are 4 thatched roof tents set on raised wooden decks almost a metre above the ground.
+Each has a bedroom, lounge, and bathroom with hot and cold running water for basins and showers.
 Private decks overlook the lake and are screened by trees and bushes for privacy.
 All tents face east and are perfectly positioned for watching the sunrise.
 They are supplied with solar-powered electricity, and have mineral water and tea and coffee making facilities, and are cooled by breezes blowing from the lake.

 Children: Children of all ages are welcome, though only those over 6 years can take part in safari activities.
 Children under the age of 16 must share a tent with their parents.